imisi-akande/Sparkify-Capstone-Project/README.md

 In the end, the most important features for the prediction of churned users were also selected.

 ### Acknowledgements<a name="acknowledgements"></a>
-I appreciate Udatcity for the project and Data support
+I appreciate Udacity for the project and Data support